 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics as we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

-The featured image of Bruce Springsteen performing on the Tunnel of Love Express Tour at the Radrennbahn Weißensee in East Berlin on July 19, 1988, is courtesy of Wikipedia.
+The featured image of Bruce Springsteen performing on the Tunnel of Love Express Tour at the Radrennbahn Weißensee in East Berlin on July 19, 1988.
+Attribution: Bundesarchiv, Bild 183-1988-0719-38 / Uhlemann, Thomas.
+This file is licensed under the Creative Commons Attribution-Share Alike 3.0 Germany and appears here courtesy of Wikimedia Commons.